User roles and permissions in Promo on Demand

 Team Member Recommended Role Why

-IT or Systems Contact Admin May need access for troubleshooting, user resets, or reporting.
+IT or Systems Contact Admin May need access for troubleshooting, user password resets or reporting.

 Creating & Managing Users